Bridgette Shannon

 Bridgette Renee Shannon (née Blackman) is an African-American chemist who is a research scientist at 3M.
-Shannon was the first African-American woman to complete a doctoral degree from the Chemistry Department at the University of Arkansas.
-She is the 2021 President Elect of the National Organization for the Professional Advancement of Black Chemists and Chemical Engineers (NOBCChE).
+Shannon was the first African-American woman to complete a doctoral degree from the chemistry department at the University of Arkansas.
+She is the current president of the National Organization for the Professional Advancement of Black Chemists and Chemical Engineers (NOBCChE).

 Early life and education

 Shannon was born and raised in Little Rock, Arkansas.
 She grew up in the central part of Little Rock in a neighborhood near the historic Central High School.
 She became interested in chemistry while attending J.A.
 Fair High School.
 Whilst she was dissuaded by her peers against studying chemistry, she could not resist her natural curiosity to understand how things worked.
-She persisted, and became particularly interested in medical science and research.
+She persisted and became particularly interested in medical science and research.

 During her summer holidays she took part in science summer camps and training programs at UAMS, which had a significant role in her choice to major in a field of Science in college.
 She earned her Bachelor of Science Degree in Chemistry from Henderson State University in 2002.

-In 2003, Shannon attended the University of Arkansas for her graduate studies where she completed her PhD in Inorganic Chemistry in 2007 under the supervision of Prof. Xiaogang Peng.
-Her research was focused on the development of colloidal nanocrystalline quantum dots for biomedical application..
-She is the first African American female to obtain a Ph.D. in Chemistry from the University of Arkansas.
+In 2003, Shannon attended the University of Arkansas for her graduate studies where she completed her PhD in inorganic chemistry in 2007 under the supervision of Prof. Xiaogang Peng.
+Her research was focused on the development of colloidal nanocrystalline quantum dots for biomedical application.
+She is the first African American female to obtain a Ph.D. in chemistry from the University of Arkansas.

 Research and career

-Prior to graduate school, during the summer of 2002, Shannon worked at a L’Oreal cosmetic plant facility in Arkansas as a bulk Chemist examining the quality of lipsticks.
+Prior to graduate school, during the summer of 2002, Shannon worked at a L’Oreal cosmetic plant facility in Arkansas as a bulk chemist examining the quality of lipsticks.

-In 2008, she moved to upstate New York to work for Corning Incorporated as a Senior Research Scientist in their Environmental Technologies Business where she worked on developing honeycomb-like materials that can neutralize the toxic exhausts of the catalytic converters in cars.
+In 2008, she moved to upstate New York to work for Corning Incorporated as a senior research scientist in their environmental technologies business, where she worked on developing honeycomb-like materials that can neutralize the toxic exhausts of the catalytic converters in cars.
 In 2012, she moved to the Material Science Division to support the development of specialty glass and left the company a year later.